01abhaysharma/AzureKubernetesService_Project1/README.md

 8. The project folder opens up in the Windows explorer.
 You can see the Docker file in this folder.
 9. Copy this Docker file, move one folder level up to where the project solution file (.sln) is present, and paste the Docker file in that folder.
 10. Now launch the PowerShell window in Administrator mode, navigate to the folder where you have the Dockerfile, and the solution (.sln) file.
 11. Run the following Docker command to containerize the application.
-This command would create a Docker image named as mydemoapp with a tag as version1.
+This command would create a Docker image named as akswebapp with a tag as version1.

     docker build -t akswebapp:version1 .